AhmedSho3ib/Sho3ib/README.md

 - 👋 Hi, I’m @AhmedShoaib
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning Data Science
-- 📫 How to reach me instagram : Sho3ib_1
+- 📫 How to reach me  -  instagram : Sho3ib_1

 <!---
 AhmedSho3ib/AhmedSho3ib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.